 5. HTTP 200 (OK) response (AS to AP) - see example in table A.2-5

 The AS returns the supported conditions for communication barring.
-The <serv-cap-media> child element of the <serv-cap-conditions> element describes that audio and video media are allowed to be used as Communication Barring rule conditions.
+The <serv-cap-media> child element of the <serv-cap-conditions> element describes that audio, video and application media are allowed to be used as Communication Barring rule conditions.
 The other child elements of the <serv-cap-conditions> element list the conditions that are not provisioned for the user.
 If a service capability for a condition is not listed from the list of conditions specified in clause 4.9.1.4 then the condition is provisioned for the user.
 The following conditions are provisioned: roaming, international, international-exHC.

 Table A.2-5: HTTP 200 (OK) response (AS to AP)